BoringCode/bradleyrosenfeld.com/portfolio.md

 nav_order: 2
 ---

-I've made some pretty cool things.
+I like to build some pretty cool things.
 I've worked as a full-stack web developer and I've competed in a variety of capture the flag hacking competitions.
-I like to think laterally and my experience allows me to do that.
+I like to think laterally and my background allows me to approach a wide variety of problems.
+Although my interests are varied, I tend to gravitate towards the web.
+In fact I've been building websites since high-school.
+Building user interfaces and connecting everything together with a solid backend application is always a fun challenge.
+I'm comfortable in everything from WordPress down to bare-metal C++.
 Check out [my resume](/assets/pdfs/bradleyrosenfeld-resume.pdf) for a full list of my experience and education.

 ## Projects